 You know those days when everything seems grey?
-We've found some of the most joyous music to banish those blues.
-Here are six of the cheeriest pieces to help brighten your day
+Well, we've found some of the most joyous music to banish those blues.
+Here are eight of the cheeriest pieces to help brighten your day.

 Mozart certainly knew how to kick-start an opera.
 The overture to his wonderful The Marriage of Figaro is an exuberant, unashamedly joyful piece – and one of his best-loved pieces.
-Bet you're feeling cheery already…
+We bet you're feeling cheery already…

-Glinka's opera includes monsters, magic and a wizard called Finn.
-And the overture is as bonkers and over the top as you'd expect.
-Guaranteed to leave you with a (manic?) smile on your face.
+Glinka's opera includes monsters, magic and a wizard called Finn – and the overture is as bonkers and over the top as you'd expect.
+It's guaranteed to leave you with a (manic?) smile on your face.

 Whisk yourself away to 1940s America with Copland's infectious 'Hoe Down', from his ballet Rodeo.
 The tune is based on a piece written by a Kentucky fiddler, and what a tune it is.